 I did make an effort to "hide" the wiring modifications as much as possible.
 The M54 will only have one of these round ports filled, so I decided to remove the extraneous ones.
 I labelled all the pins, which harness they went to, de-pinned them and heat shrunk them individually, then tucked the extra wire out of the way

-There were minimal modifications needed here, the adapter harness made easy work of most of it, but because I wanted factory integration and all funtions like A/C working, I did have to run a few additional pins.
+Because I wanted factory integration and all functions like A/C working, I did have to run a few additional pins.
 I also had to run a few wires through the firewall - some for the gauge cluster and some for the pedal.
-I ran them in through the hole the throttle cable originally passed through, and used a protective tape around them where they go through the firewall, to prevent fraying over time
+I ran them in through the hole the throttle cable originally passed through and used a protective tape around them where they go through the firewall, to prevent fraying over time

 The power supply on the M54 is a little different than the E36's - the M54 basically runs all the positive power to the starter then the rest of the engine.
 Below is the main engine supply cable - a thicker gauge than required, but I figured with cable, thicker is safer, especially with how much power will be flowing through it.
 I ended up using a battery supply cable from an old parts car, and a new end terminal